erasedbeyond/MySuperHeroApi/readme.md

 There are 3 pages in SuperHeroApi
-Index page, where u can search for superheoes and them to favourite.
+Index page, where u can search for superheoes and add them to favourite.
 Favourite page, where all the added  SuperHeroes are shown.
-Finally SuperHero page, where details about that super hero is shown.
+Finally SuperHero page,which is like a ID card where details about that super hero is shown.

 The api used is https://superheroapi.com/